m-1tZ/m-1tZ.github.io/content/posts/supabase.md

   name = "m1tz"
 +++

-# A Hands-On Edition: Will Supabase Be the Next Firebase (At Least in Terms of Security)?
 It all started with my good colleague *@schniggie* who's got my attention with an [X post](https://x.com/schniggie/status/1952837729462718581/photo/1) earlier that year.
 Until then I rarely heared of Supabase, but let us start from the scratch.

 Firebase changed the way developers think about backend infrastructure: auth, database, storage, and functions - all *serverless* and tied together with a simple SDK.
 But over the last few years, Supabase has been gaining momentum as an open-source, Postgres-based alternative.